 If you believe in an age-old myth that dry stone walling is good for farms and fields, you might prove wrong when you see it in the sophisticated places like outdoor patios, gardens, and façade of expensive homes.

-Indeed, dry stone walling trend is prevailing in the construction of a courtyard boundary and retaining wall projects in recent years.
+Indeed, the dry stone walling trend is prevailing in the construction of a courtyard boundary and retaining wall projects in recent years.
 However, you can find decent dry-stone walls in Kings’ places in global history.

 History of Dry-stone Walls

-In Europe and other geolocations, dry stone walls are existing dated back to the 7,000 BC (Beginning of Neolithic Age) when humankind has begun domestication of animals.
+In Europe and other geolocations, dry stone walls are existing dated back to the 7,000 BC (Beginning of the Neolithic Age) when humankind has begun domestication of animals.
 They needed drystone walling to keep animals wandering off by creating protective boundaries in their inhabitants.